gustavecortal/stylegan2/README.md

 ## Blend two models trained on non-square images

-**An example with two models trained on 1024x1280 images:
+**An example with two models trained on 1024x1280 images**

+If you want to switch at 256x320:

 blend_models.main(path_to_low_res_model, path_to_high_res_model, resolution_h = 320, resolution_w = 256, res_log2 = 8, min_h = 5, min_w = 4)